 Some optimization programs choose to test small site changes but pause the testing when working on a redesign to prevent testing content that will change.
 However, they can miss valuable opportunities to test, learn, and iterate.
 Testing through a redesign offers an opportunity to build the best experience for higher conversions.

-For more examples of how experienced testing organizations test through their redesigns, check out these case studies:
+For examples of how experienced testing organizations test through their redesigns, see these case studies:

 - How to Redesign Your Redesign: an interview with Jeff Blettner at Formstack

 - Spreadshirt: How A Data-Driven Site Redesign Lifted Clicks 606% and Purchases 11%